SkafteNicki/dtu_mlops/pages/faq.md

 ## When will the exam take place ❔

-The oral part of the exam, which is a small project demo, always falls on the last day of the course.
-For January 2024, this means the 19th.
-The written part which is a small project report, should be handed in at midnight on the final course day.
+From 2025 and onwards, the exam only consist of a project report.
+The report should be handed in at midnight on the final day of the course.
+For January 2025, this means the 24th.

 ## Where can I find information regarding the exam ❔